ZcashFoundation/zebra/README.md

 ## Future Work

-In 2021, we intend to finish NU5 validation, start adding RPC support and start adding wallet integrations.
+In 2022, we intend to add RPC support and wallet integrations.
 This phased approach allows us to test Zebra's independent implementation of the consensus rules, before asking users to entrust it with their funds.

 Features:
-- Full consensus rule validation
 - Wallet functionality
 - RPC functionality